Which of the following is NOT a Direct source for obtaining information about the interior of earth?

 Which types of volcanic eruptions have caused Deccan Trap formations?

-Explanation: The Deccan Traps from India, presently covering most of the Maharashtra plateau, are a much larger flood basalt province.
+The Deccan Traps from India, presently covering most of the Maharashtra plateau, are a much larger flood basalt province.
+It is believed that initially the trap formations covered a much larger area than the present.

 Which of the following statements about ‘Tillite’ is correct?